Fellows from past Festivals share their experiences:

 Bang on a Can has changed my life.
 I never thought it would be possible to find a community that is devoted to new music with such a high caliber of musicianship, such enthusiasm and mutual supportiveness, and such a sense of joy for everything we do.
 I know I’ll be looking to recreate this feeling in my future collaborations, always.

-I’ve never had such an eye-opening perspective on music as the one I had at Banglewood.
+I’ve never had such an eye-opening perspective on music…!
 This festival has changed the way I think of music, the way I listen to music and the way I make music.
 More importantly, I made some great friends from all over the world, learned the most I’ve ever learned and had the most fun I’ve ever had!

 Completely renewed my ideas of what it means to be a composer who is active in their community.
 Also secured a lot of my beliefs on how that can be done.
 I don’t remember the last time I had so many ideas that were actually GOOD.
 I have commissions now.
 I have pieces that I can’t wait to write because I know they will be handled with care and shown respect.
 Being around that many good people who are that passionate about new music is enough to keep me going for quite a while.
 I’m going to start taking flute lessons so I can record my own stuff and hopefully come back as a performer sometime soon!